 - Clinical science

-Hepatitis C is an infection caused by the hepatitis C virus (HCV), which attacks liver cells and leads to inflammation.
+Hepatitis C is an infection caused by the hepatitis C virus (HCV), which attacks liver cells and causes liver inflammation.
 The virus is mainly transmitted parenterally, especially through IV drug use or needlestick injuries in healthcare settings.
-Most patients are asymptomatic in the acute phase, but may present with fever, malaise, fatigue and jaundice.
+Most patients are asymptomatic in the acute phase, but may develop fever, malaise, fatigue, or jaundice.
 Transition to chronic infections occurs in up to 85% of cases since asymptomatic patients are rarely diagnosed and treated.
-Chronic infections may lead to cirrhosis and hepatocellular carcinoma as well as increased mortality.
-Diagnosis usually occurs via the detection of anti-HCV antibodies and HCV RNA.
-Acute HCV infection is treated with interferon-α, while a combination of two direct-acting antivirals (e.g., ledipasvir, sofosbuvir) is usually recommended in cases of chronic infection.
-With adequate treatment, up to 90% of patients can be cured.
+Chronic infection is associated with increased mortality due to cirrhosis and hepatocellular carcinoma.
+Suspicion of HCV infection due to exposure, clinical presentation, or elevated aminotransferase levels should be followed up with HCV antibody and HCV RNA testing to confirm the diagnosis.
+Acute HCV infection is treated with interferon-α, while a combination of two direct-acting antivirals (e.g., ledipasvir, sofosbuvir) is recommended in cases of chronic infection.
+More than 90% of patients are cured with adequate treatment.

 - HCV infection acquired in the past 6 months